Automotive Transient Pulse Immunity Testing

 – Transient Immunity test pulse 2b simulates transients from d.c. motors acting as generators after the ignition is switched off.

-– Transient Immunity test pulses 3a and 3b are a simulation of transients which occur as a result of the switching processes.
+– Transient Immunity test pulses 3a and 3b are a simulation of transients that occur as a result of the switching processes.
 The characteristics of these transients are influenced by distributed capacitance and inductance of the wiring harness.

 – Transient Immunity test pulse 4 simulates supply voltage reduction caused by energizing the starter-motor circuits of internal combustion engines, excluding spikes associated with starting.

-– Transient Immunity test pulses 5a and 5b is a simulation of load dump transient, occurring in the event of a discharged battery being disconnected while the alternator is generating charging current and with other loads remaining on the alternator circuit at this moment; the load dump amplitude depends on the alternator speed and on the level of the alternator field excitation at the moment the battery is disconnected.
+– Transient Immunity test pulses 5a and 5b is a simulation of load dump transient, occurring in the event of a discharged battery being disconnected while the alternator is generating charging current and with other loads remaining on the alternator circuit at this moment; the load dump amplitude depends on the alternator speed and the level of the alternator field excitation at the moment the battery is disconnected.

 – Transient Immunity test pulse 6 Ignition coil interruption.

-A list of some of the standards requiring these transient test pulses for products used in vehicles, are listed here:
+A list of some of the standards requiring these transient test pulses for products used in vehicles are listed here:

 - DaimlerChrysler PF-10540